|

 -

-which the groups attached to each carbon of the double bond are
+An alkene in which all the groups attached to each carbon of the

 -